TRACING THE PAST

 October 30 - December 20, 2014

-From September 2 - October 18, the Center Art Gallery at Calvin College presents LET ME GET A GOOD LOOK AT YOU, an exhibition by artist Lisa Walcott.
+From October 30 to December 20, the Center Art Gallery at Calvin College presents LET ME GET A GOOD LOOK AT YOU, an exhibition by artist Lisa Walcott.
 An installation artist and kinetic sculptor based in Holland, Michigan, Walcott's work is an active and playful vignette that gives viewers reason to immerse themselves and pay close attention.

 Part absurdist vignette, part surrealist ditty, and part sculptural pursuit, my body of work circles around ideas of transition, embodies moods, references time (without much regard) and plays in space.
 In Let me get a good look at you, the viewer is able to immerse themselves in the installation.
 Protruding from and activating the plenum space (area above the ceiling tiles), the installation mimics the function of the gallery itself with the working parts being mounted in the utilitarian working space of the gallery animating inaccessible spaces while giving the viewer room to contemplate poetic depth in architecture.